-Specifies the number of seconds of inactivity after which TCP should send a keepalive message to the client.
-A value of 0 uses the system default.
+Specifies the amount of time with no network activity after which the operating system should send a TCP keepalive message to the client.
+If this value is specified without units, it is taken as seconds.
+A value of 0 (the default) selects the operating system's default.
 This parameter is supported only on systems that support

 TCP_KEEPIDLE or an equivalent socket option, and on Windows; on other systems, it must be zero.
 In sessions connected via a Unix-domain socket, this parameter is ignored and always reads as zero.

 On Windows, setting a value of 0 will set this parameter to 2 hours, since Windows does not provide a way to read the system default value.

 - PostgreSQL - tcp_keepalives_idle - explanation needed

 - Postgres's tcp_keepalives_idle Not Updating AWS ELB Idle Timeout

 - How to use tcp_keepalives settings in Postgresql?

 - Using TCP keepalive for terminating orphan postgres queries not working

 - How to break connections TCP/IP by keepalive postgreSQL without changing anything in the register?